SCB-TechX/saber_flutter_ui/docs/docs/core-components/inputs/text-fields.md

 ```

 ### Hint/Link Text

-The `hintText` it displays inside the input area to help the user understand what input is required.
+The `hintText` displays inside the input area to help the user understand what input is required.

 Different from LabelText that when user focus, hintText will disappear.
 The `labelText` will be shown as hint which is animating to the top when the cursor is getting focused.

 ![Input Hint Text](/img/docs/core-components/inputs/example-hint-text.png)

 ```dart
 TextField(
   decoration: InputDecoration(